lorenzozaccomer/3d-printing-defects-classification/README.md

 ### Documentation

 - Project Presentation.pdf
-- Software.pdf: has more information about the software's version and how to install them on your machine
+- Software.pdf: has more information about the software to run this code

 ### Images